 Generally, a facing will be 2-3 inches wide (5-7.5cm).

-If necessary add seam allowance and markings too.
+If necessary, add seam allowance and markings too.

 Place the pattern piece on the front or back pattern piece to check and mark any direction arrows for the grain of the fabric.
 The center front or back will be on the fold to match the center of the garment.

-Sewing Facings - Round
+Sewing Facings - Round Neckline Facings & Armhole Facings

 I have shown you here how to sew neck facing, but sewing an armhole facing uses the exact same technique.

-Step 1 - Preparing for Sewing facings
+Step 1 - Preparing for Sewing Facings

 If your fabric is thin, cut out matching fusible interfacing and iron this onto the wrong side of each facing piece.
 Remember to use a pressing cloth so that the sticky side of the facing does not get attached to your iron.
 Often a woven fusible facing is used as it is much softer and doesn't cause any wrinkling in the fabric.

-Step 2 - Sewing Facings
+Step 2 - How to Sew Facings to the Bodice

 TIP: Do not stitch up the side seams at this point as it is easier to do the facing when your garment is still flat.

-If your fabric frays, neaten the outside edge of the facing with your serger or pinking shears.
+If your fabric frays, neaten the outside edge of the garment facing with your serger or pinking shears.
 A simple zig-zag stitch will also work.

-My mother always turned the outside edge over once and straight stitched it but I generally find this method a little tricky on really curved neck pieces.
+My mother always turned the outside edge over once and straight-stitched it, but I generally find this method a little tricky on really curved neckpieces.
 You will notice this method in many vintage sewing pattern instructions.

 Further reading: How to pin fabric for sewing